jentery/506/index.md

 ### March 5th

-*I Followed the Rules.*: on roleplay, executable language, and protocols for action (media: text; apparatus: engine)
+*I Followed the Rules*: on roleplay, executable language, and protocols for action (media: text; apparatus: engine)

 Please prototype a game using Avery Alder's [*Simple World*](https://buriedwithoutceremony.com/simple-world) (2013).
 You may also want to check out games made with the [Powered by the Apocalypse](http://apocalypse-world.com/pbta/) engine.